kew6688/Game-CV-Simu/Game_Plugin/README.md

 ## On Going: Track and Predict
     Current only pass discrete position.
 Apply Kalman filter on tracking object to predict position between frames.
-    Increase the speed of inference
+    Increase the speed of inference by model optimization.

 ## Issue:
     pynput listener causing a lagging during gameplay.
 May due to poor CPU.